 - Special Needs Shelter – The majority of persons assigned to a Special Needs Shelter are approved for that program because their medical condition requires them to be on required or life-sustaining medical equipment and are electrically dependent, and therefore must evacuate to a shelter where generator backup would be available in case of a loss of electricity.
 Some persons who are not electrically dependent and are not able to perform their daily routine activities without assistance are also assigned to the Special Needs Shelter.

-- Acute Care – If the Medical Director determines that a person’s medical condition is beyond the care that can be provided to them in a Special Needs Shelter, they are assigned to an Acute Care Facility such as a hospital which requires them to obtain a pre-admit order from their physician to be used only in the event of a mandatory evacuation.
+- Acute Care – If the Department of Health determines that a person's medical condition is beyond the care that can be provided to them in a Special Needs Shelter, they are assigned to an Acute Care Facility such as a hospital which requires them to obtain a pre-admit order from their physician to be used only in the event of a mandatory evacuation.